Wednesday, December 24, 2014

 I brought drinks, paper plates, Cups, and Cocktail weiners.

-Dakota had to work late, and his girlfriend did not come and Charity was sick.
+Dakota had to work late because his girlfriend didn't come, and Charity was sick.

 Madison, Marcus, and Meadow did not come.

-Hannah's boyfriend was sick with flu and he did not come.
+Hannah's boyfriend was sick with the flu, and he did not come.
+As you can see, several family members were missing due to illness.

 We swapped gifts.